-  There’s no doubt that playing competitively and under pressure pushes your game up a level.
-You evaluate both wins and loses in ways that you wouldn’t if playing only for fun.
+No doubt playing competitively and under pressure pushes your game up a level.
+You evaluate both wins and losses in ways that you wouldn’t if playing only for fun.
 Sometimes you need to put yourself out there to see what you're made of and highlight areas where you can focus on improving.
 It’s easy to get into a comfortable groove playing against friends or people you know.
-Enter a tournament or league every now and then.
+Enter a tournament or league now and then.
 Put yourself out of your comfort zone.
 This will match you up against players and styles of play you would otherwise never encounter.

 There’s a chance you have developed some bad habits along your tennis journey.
 You may even be acutely aware of them.
-Try if you can to fix at least one of them, there's a reason they are labeled "bad".
+Try fixing at least one of them; there's a reason they are labeled "bad."
 Mostly check you have the correct fundamentals.
-Some common fundamental errors include: wrong grip, incorrect ready position, bad court positioning, inconsistent swing shape.
+Some common fundamental errors include wrong grip, incorrect ready position, bad court positioning, and inconsistent swing shape.
 Having correct fundamentals is the key to improvement and also for preventing injury.
-Throughout my over 2 decades of coaching I have seen people around the courts who play, day after day, for years upon end who never get any better.
+Throughout my over two decades of coaching, I have seen people around the courts who play, day after day, for years, who never get any better.
 The reason for this is that they never fix their bad habits.
 They have peaked at the level they can achieve without improving their technique.
 If you’re unsure of what's going on with your game, treat yourself to a lesson or two with a local professional coach who can give you some relevant pointers.

 This week I had a great reminder of how important shadow swings are (swinging your racket without a ball).
-My client didn’t have any time to practice between lessons, so I had him perform 5 minutes of shadow swings per day.
+My client didn’t have time to practice between lessons, so I had him perform 5 minutes of shadow swings daily.
 We have been working mostly on his forehand.
 I was shocked when I saw him a week later.
-The improvement was drastic and perhaps better than if he was actually playing tennis.
+The improvement was drastic and perhaps better than if he was playing tennis.
 This is because shadow swings allow you to repeat the correct shape and build muscle memory.
-Add a tennis ball in and there is instantly more pressure.
-Pressure often equals technique break down.
-When you are learning a new skill it’s important to build a solid base of muscle memory before you progress to harder situations.
+Add a tennis ball in, and there is instantly more pressure.
+Pressure often equals technique breakdown.
+When learning a new skill, it’s important to build a solid base of muscle memory before progressing to harder situations.
 Shadow swings are a great way to ensure you have enough practice with a good swing shape.
 You can then progress your shadow swings to a static ball using the TopspinPro.
-After this you can advance to slow moving balls, then onto faster balls, rallies and eventually points.
+After this, you can advance to slow-moving balls, then onto faster balls, rallies, and eventually points.

 Click below for our YouTube Coaching channel for some tips on using the TopspinPro and technique:

-As adult tennis players it’s all so easy to get an injury.
+As adult tennis players, it’s all so easy to get an injury.
 Most of us step on the court after a long day or week at the office and then run around like we are playing the Wimbledon final.
 Doing a little conditioning work will not only protect your joints and muscles from injury but will allow you to commit to faster and more explosive movements around the court with less chance of injury.
-There are many website pages and social media sites that give you some great video examples of exercises you can do either in the gym or at home.
-If you're unsure you can ask your coach or hire a local trainer to create a program for you.
+Many website pages and social media sites give you some great video examples of exercises you can do in the gym or at home.
+If unsure, you can ask your coach or hire a local trainer to create a program.